With minimal start up costs and potential to reach millions of customers, setting up an online business has never been more popular.

 What online business regulations should I know?

-You can find more information on the gov.uk website about the types of regulations that affect online businesses operating in the UK, such as setting up a business opens in new window, running a limited company opens in new window, and the sale of goods and services and data protection opens in new window.
+You can find relevant information on the gov.uk website about the types of laws and regulations that affect online businesses operating in the UK, such as setting up a business opens in new window, running a limited company opens in new window, and the sale of goods and services and data protection opens in new window.

-It’s also worth looking into insurance for your company and site, to protect you against cyber attacks, accidents (employers’ liability insurance), and any other eventualities that could occur.
+You should also look into insurance for your business and site, for example to protect you against cyber-attacks, as well as employers’ liability insurance, and other insurable risks.

 Register your online business with HMRC